Parity-Aware Byte-Pair Encoding: Improving Cross-lingual Fairness in Tokenization: Parity-aware Byte Pair Encoding

 \paragraph{Complexity and Data Requirements.} Relative to Classical BPE, Parity-aware BPE incurs only a $O(|\languages|)$ overhead per‑merge from recomputing the language‑specific compression rates on the dev set.
 Parity-aware BPE retains the same asymptotic complexity as Classical BPE, requiring only some modest additional bookkeeping.
-The need for a parallel multilingual corpus can at first seem prohibitive, but several pragmatic design choices can reduce the burden of this requirement.
-A small, aligned dataset suffices to drive the max-min decision in \cref{eq:chosen_lang}, and the training dataset need not have this level of annotation.
+The need for a multi-parallel corpus can at first seem prohibitive, but several pragmatic design choices can reduce the burden of this requirement.
+A small multi-parallel dataset suffices to drive the max-min decision in \Cref{eq:chosen_lang}, and the training dataset need not be parallel.
 In addition, automatic language ID tools or script heuristics can help provide language labels when none are readily available.
 Also note that only the BPE learning phase differs; there is no algorithmic change to the tokenization function itself.